-3.6 Dealing with complex cases
+3.6.
+Dealing with complex cases

-The Strategic Enabler Resourcing and 151 Officer or Monitoring Officer may be able to provide guidance on particularly complex cases.
-Information may also be available from national resources such as the Scheme Advisory Board.
-If timescales allow, legal advice or other professional advice can be sought and the case can be discussed at the next Board meeting.
+The Head of Finance and Procurement/Section 151 Officer, Head of People Support or Monitoring Officer may be able to provide guidance on particularly complex cases.
+Information may also be available from national resources such as the Firefighters' Pension Scheme Advisory Board.
+If timescales allow, legal advice or other professional advice can be sought, and the case can be discussed at the next Board meeting.